What is the difference between PDM and PLM

 Integration Primarily integrates with CAD tools.
 Integrates with ERP, CRM, and enterprise systems.

 Functionality Data storage, version control, and access.
-Lifecycle management, collaboration, and process optimization.
+Life-cycle management, collaboration, and process optimization.

 Business Impact Enhances design accuracy and efficiency.
 Drives innovation and strategic decision-making.